Vizards8/Hey_Badminton/README.md

 - [x] add example picture on Post
 - [ ] add equipment link on home page(In progress)
 - [ ] a very simple admin page
+- [ ] show picture on Home/post
+- [ ] bug: click "Create a post" on Home/Equipment, can see "copyright" in the back